 Today, alternative and mainstream conversations are less clearly differentiated.
 Since superdistribution’s mega-hits can far surpass a single publication’s circulation, the story itself drives shared experiences more than its source.
 In many ways, superdistribution determines the new structure of mainstream media, and it is much more unpredictable.

 The very uncertainty created by superdistribution is a key opportunity for independent media.
-Sunstein wrote that “the Internet greatly increases the likelihood of diverse but inconsistent (social) cascades.”
+Sunstein wrote “the Internet greatly increases the likelihood of diverse but inconsistent (social) cascades.”
 He recounted an experimental 2006 study about inequality and unpredictability, which compared user’s music consumption.
 Interestingly, the experiment’s most popular songs varied unpredictably and, for the most part, did not relate to a song’s quality.
-The researchers claimed“When individual decisions are subject to social influence, markets do not simply aggregate pre-existing individual preferences.”
+The researchers claimed, “When individual decisions are subject to social influence, markets do not simply aggregate pre-existing individual preferences.”
 As a result, individuals and organizations may fail to predict success, although they can help manufacture it.
 This is how an echo chamber can spark social cascades and be most effective.
 Yet, echoing messages is not the only solution; technology and community design are equally important.
 For example, early studies have shown that webpage and community design can have a strong correlation to surges in social cascades that underpin superdistribution.

 Although superdistribution has made one-hit wonders possible without a standing publishing platform, publishers can still use it in clever ways to support their businesses.
 For example, the proponents of the “free economy” say that if the unit cost of something approaches zero, you should treat it as zero and use it to sell something else.
 Superdistribution can enable publishers to do just that by treating news as a “loss leader,” especially since they no longer have as much control of capturing value from their content.